volodymyrhudyma/blog/content/blog/2020-09-22-algorithms-heap-sort-in-javascript.md

       index = rightChild;
     }

-    // If no of the above conditions is true
+    // If none of the above conditions is true
     // Just return
     if (index === i) {
       return;